Events

 Learn about a 1940 Hollywood art happening in which nine Associated American Artists created twelve paintings.
 That Hollywood commission was the largest of Grant Wood’s career and resulted in perhaps his least-known painting, Sentimental Ballad.
 Plus, hear from a relative of Grant Wood, Debbie Beilstein.

-Dorothy Bunting Montgomery is a writer, blogger and podcast host whose specialty is in stories of Iowa.
+Dorothy Bunting Montgomery is a nonfiction writer, novelist, and a native of Iowa, whose stories capture the rhythms...

 Study Hall promotional image